-Breaking News | Democrats Win First Georgia Runoff, Control Of Senate In Reach
+Breaking News | Democrats win first Georgia runoff, control of Senate in reach

 In the second race, Democrat Jon Ossoff’s campaign manager said in a statement that once all votes are counted they “fully expect” Ossoff will have defeated his Republican opponent.

-With 97 percent of precincts reporting, Ossoff edged out to a 0.22 percent lead, and analysts have said he was well placed to win, with outstanding votes coming from Democratic-leaning regions such as Atlanta.
+With 98 percent of precincts reporting, Ossoff was 16,370 votes ahead, more than Biden’s victory margin in Georgia for the presidential race.
+Analysts have said he was well placed to win, with many outstanding votes coming from staunchly Democratic-leaning Atlanta suburbs.

+Final results are expected by lunchtime Wednesday, Georgia election official Gabriel Sterling told CNN.

-Such results would be a major political upset in a GOP bastion, a southern state that has been reliably Republican for two decades but which Biden won in an upset on November 3 as he marched to victory against Trump in the presidential race.
+Victory by both Democrats would be a major political upset in a GOP bastion that has been reliably Republican for two decades but which Biden won in an upset on November 3 as he marched to victory against Trump in the presidential race.

 It would also send reverberations through Washington and the nation, as it would essentially hand Biden’s Democrats the levers of power in the executive branch and both chambers of Congress.

+“Epic disaster for the GOP of incalculable damage,” tweeted Matt Mackowiak, chairman of the Travis County, Texas, Republican Party, who has been critical of Trump suppressing the Republican vote by promoting unfounded allegations of election fraud.

-With 97 percent of precincts reporting, Warnock was ahead by 46,551 votes out of nearly 4.4 million cast, or one percent.
+Warnock was ahead by 53,430 votes out of nearly 4.4 million cast, or more than one percent.

 “Georgia — The nation is looking to you to lead us forward,” tweeted President-elect Biden earlier on Tuesday.